Toyota Territory Off-Roaders Association (TTORA)

 So I started looking around on the internet trying to find a shop that sells remaned long block 3.0s, and I found APR Auto Care.

-What made me decide on APR Auto Care was that I bought into their propaganda on their web site.
-Mostly they were a Colorado company that was a two hour drive away.
+I chose APR Auto Care because they are a Colorado company that was a two hour drive away.
 So no shipping charges.
+And I bought into the propaganda on their web site.

-Looking back on it now I should have sucked up the shipping cost and got an engine from TCR Automotive and Performance.
+Looking back on it now I should have sucked up the shipping cost and got an engine from TCR Automotive and Performance, who at one time had a parts upgrade to the 3.0, which according to them got the horsepower up to a stock 3.4.

 Anyway, I contacted ToyCrawlers again and asked if he would be interested in helping me install a new engine.
 He was, and we made arrangements when to do the project, plus he agreed to let me help with the install.